Join the Diabetes Prevention Program

 Our one-year community-based program is designed to enable adults to make lifestyle changes that will improve their overall health and reduce their risk of developing type 2 diabetes.

-The program is based on the landmark Diabetes Prevention Program funded by the National Institutes of Health (NIH) and the Centers for Disease Control and Prevention (CDC), which showed that by eating healthier, increasing physical activity and losing a small amount of weight, a person with pre-diabetes can prevent or delay the onset of type 2 diabetes by 58%.
+The program is based on the CDC-developed PreventT2 Curriculum.
+Research from the landmark Diabetes Prevention Program funded by the National Institute of Health (NHI) and the Centers for Disease Control and Prevention (CDC), showed that by eating healthier, increasing physical activity and losing a small amount of weight, a person with pre-diabetes can prevent or delay the onset of type 2 diabetes by 58%.

 In a classroom setting, a trained lifestyle coach will help you change your lifestyle by learning about healthy eating, physical activity and other behavior changes over the course of one year.
 Topics covered include nutrition, getting started with physical activity, overcoming stress, staying motivated, and more.
 The program consists of 25 sessions over one year.